yrpan/yrpan.github.io/index.md

 ### Professional works at Environment Canada, Water Science & Technology (2018-2020)

-From 2019 to mid 2020, David produced a series of spatial informatic models and tools to support different scientific research initiatives on inland waters:
+From 2018 to mid 2020, David produced a series of spatial informatics models and tools to support different scientific research initiatives on inland waters, alongside senior Physical Scientists:

 - <b>Potential role of sediment resuspension on nutrient dynamics in Lake of the Woods.</b> Reza Valipour, Ian Droppo, Johann Biberhofer, Jun Zhao, and Yuanrong Pan (2020).
 Environment Canada, Water Science and Technology.
 2020 International Lake of the Woods Watershed Forum <i>[Physical Science Publication]</i>.<img src="images/publication.PNG?raw=true"/>